 Flood insurance

-Most practice owners understand that standard commercial insurance doesn’t cover flood damage.
+Most medical practice owners understand that standard commercial insurance doesn’t cover flood damage.
 For that, most businesses consider taking out a National Flood Insurance Program policy.
 Base policies include up to $500,000 in coverage for the building, if you own the building, and up to $500,000 in contents.
 Deductible options are available up to $50,000.
 If you need additional coverage, you can generally buy excess coverage.

 The average commercial flood insurance claim is $85,000, according to FEMA officials.
 Many businesses experience direct flooding costs that are much higher.
 If you have expensive medical equipment in your building that’s destroyed by floodwaters, your damages can easily go higher than that – and even exceed the base NFIP policy.